Author has written 5 stories for Chrono Trigger, and Sailor Moon.

 I've also gotten to a point in my life where I seem to enjoy reading fan fiction more than original works.
 I'm not sure if this is due to the fact that I have less time or if I've just gotten lazy.
 But when you read fanfiction, you don't have to spend 100 pages becoming acquainted with characters and worlds.
 In fanfiction, you usually already know the characters and basic premise of the world they live in.
 This allows you to dive straight into their various human experiences.
 I truly believe most stories can be told in any context and I have discovered that I love adventure, satire, redemption and romance in the context of various fandoms.
 Especially since posting stories online gives the added bonus of being able to interact with the authors.
 It's a place where I can tell them my reactions, ideas, and questions to the author!
 I mean, who else would care about the ideas expressed in the story more than the author?
 And a lot of the time they even respond!
 And we get a great dialogue going!

-I've recently been reinspired by another author on here by the name of Immatreal who has posted her tips on becoming a better writer here, which I highly recommend visiting if you're any kind of aspiring or amateur writer.
-After reading this essay I feel more compelled to offer detailed feedback in reviews to the other stories I read as well as inspired to look at my own works with a whole new lens.
+If you're looking to improve your writing I have three tips!
+1) Write what you know, what you have experienced yourself.
+2) Read a LOT.
+Find stories and authors that you like and take notes on their style and technique.
+3) Read about writing!
+Another author on here by the name of Immatreal posted her tips on becoming a better writer here, which I highly recommend visiting if you're any kind of aspiring or amateur writer.
+After reading this essay, I feel more compelled to offer detailed feedback in reviews to the other stories I read as well as inspired to look at my own works with a whole new lens.